 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and US CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

-Canada is an industrialized nation in the top 25% of the world's economies.
+Canada is an advanced economy classified as high income.
 Located in the northern half of North America, the climate is extremely diverse with classifications that range from cold polar (tundra and ice) to dry (semi arid), but is mainly humid cold (no dry season).

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.

 CDC—Health Information for International Travel (current online edition)

 Areas with malaria: None.

 Drug resistance: Not applicable.

 See also: Library article for Travelers' Diarrhea